rgwch/webelexis-foto/README.md

     #To install and run on a physically attached device
     cordova run android

-## Install without adt
+## Build and install release version

+To build and sign a release version, you'll need an Android developer key.
+We assume such a key named 'developer' in 'android-keystore' here.

+    cordova build --release android
+    cd platforms/android/build/outputs/apk/
+    # sign the .apk with your android developer key
+    jarsigner -verbose -keystore android-keystore android-release-unsigned.apk developer
+    # Optimize the app with the zipalign tool (found in the Android developer Tools)
+    zipalign 4 android-release-unsigned.apk webelexis-foto.apk

+To deploy the app on an android device, transfer it using a USB connection, or run a temporary server, e.g.

+    php -S 192.168.0.14:10000

-There are quite a few possibilities to install the program to a mobile device.
-Probably the easiest way is, to put the .apk file on a server (locally or somewhere else) and then point your mobile's browser to that location.
-The phone will ask you, if you want to install (Of course, this works only, if you have "install from unsecure sources" enabled on the phone).
-Say "yes" amd you're done.
+And use your mobile's browser to navigate to `http://192.168.0.14:10000/webelexis-foto.apk`.
+The mobile will then download the app and ask, if you would like to install it.
+(Of course, this works only, if you have "install from unsecure sources" enabled on the phone).
+   Say "yes" and you're done.
+(Instead of `192.168.0.14` you'll enter the real address of your computer, of course).

 ## Operation